-- > the contractual commitment given on 8 December 2004 in connection with the opening of a credit line of €750 million, maturing at the end of February 2019; - > a commitment related to the contribution of Holdco securities to Groupama Gan Vie for €152 million; - > various other commitments received for €3.5 million concerning affiliated companies or equity-linked companies.
+- the contractual commitment given on 8 December 2004 in connection with the opening of a credit line of €750 million, maturing at the end of February 2019; - a commitment related to the contribution of Holdco securities to Groupama Gan Vie for €152 million; - various other commitments received for €3.5 million concerning affiliated companies or equity-linked companies. -) an amendment to the cash advance agreement for €31.5 million between Groupama SA and Groupama Investissements for €7.7 million; - > securities pledged to the Group's companies for €29 million; - J guarantees granted as part of the possible sale of Groupama Vietnam and Rampart for €14.1 and €4 million respectively; - y guarantees granted as part of the sale of 45% of Cesvi France to Covéa Coopérations for €0.5 million; - various other commitments given for €1.6 million, including €0.4 million concerning affiliated companies or equity-linked companies.